-Susan Powell remains missing.
-She became dead under Utah law on Dec.
+Susan Cox Powell remains missing.
+A judge declared her dead under Utah law on Dec.
 6, 2014, five years from the date she was last seen alive.

 Steve Powell and Michael Powell are both dead.
-If they knew anything about Susan’s whereabouts, they chose not to disclose that information.
+If they knew anything about Susan Powell’s whereabouts, they chose not to disclose that information.
 The surviving members of the Powell family are living in seclusion, with the exception of Josh’s estranged older sister, Jennifer Graves.

 During our interview, Jennifer told me she believes Susan, Charlie and Braden have been reunited in heaven.

 “Susan is on the other side.
 We may not know where her body is, but I know where she is,” Jennifer said.
 “She’s with her boys and she’s fine.
 She’s just fine.”